gvenzl/dbpm/README.md

     dbpm [command] [options] [package ...]

     Description
-        dbpm builds, installs or uninstalls packages in your Database.
+        dbpm builds, installs or uninstalls packages in your database.

     command is on of:
     * build